 Be aware that to increase your own awareness of autism you will need to seriously dig past that comfort zone and really examine the full spectrum.
 Try to understand that autism is NOT just some evolutionary leap within the brain (as many people tend to believe) . . .
 Its brain damage (I’m sorry, but it is).

 Take heart in the fact the brain can repair some of that damage by re-wiring itself as the child grows, and it will continue to do so throughout an individual’s entire life-span.
 That means a child’s environment – both at home and in an educational setting – will have an enormous effect on the continued growth and success of that specific child.
 Keep in mind that the amount of growth will also be determined by just how much damage was caused initially.
 Now, combine the degree of brain trauma with the overall learning environment - this is why there is a spectrum.
 In addition, there’s lots of variables that can influence the brain’s ability to heal.

 Now, think about the prevalence of this idiopathic neurological disorder as it nears 1:50 children.
 An epidemic of children with brain damage, ranging from mild to severe and everywhere in-between.

-you understand why I continue to stress that “Awareness Is Everything”.
+Maybe now you understand why I continue to stress that “Awareness Is Everything”.

 Take the time to share your experiences with others - spread the awareness!